NEXT UP ON this.

-What’s more, Dr Leech’s recent research, conducted under the supervision of Professor Sarah McNaughton, suggests that favouring a ‘grazing’ style eating pattern over a conventional ‘three-meals a day’ pattern may actually promote weight gain.
+What’s more, Dr Leech’s research, conducted under the supervision of Professor Sarah McNaughton, suggests that favouring a ‘grazing’ style eating pattern over a conventional ‘three-meals a day’ pattern may actually promote weight gain.

 Dr Leech’s doctoral thesis, ‘Understanding Adults’ Eating Patterns’, which was awarded the Alfred Deakin Medal, highlights two key healthy eating messages: